 Funding from these agencies is directed primarily towards faculty, graduate students, or institutions, and community agencies.
 However, undergraduate students who are supervised by a faculty member holding a designated grant may also apply for research funding.
 NSERC has a dedicated undergraduate research grant, and CIHR occasionally has grants for undergrads as well.

 Although the specifics of the application process may vary, in general, all proposals are awarded through an independent, national, peer-review process.
 This process involves a selection committee that assesses the proposals based on academic excellence and other essential criteria.
-For more information, consult the following sites:
+For more information, consult the three sites listed above.

 Preparing a Research Proposal

-Most organizations require candidates to submit a formal proposal to be considered for project funding.
-It's important that your research project is conceptually sound and a good fit for the organization.
-Funding organizations like to know how your project complements their philosophy so researching the organization to tailor your proposal is key.
+Most funding agencies require candidates to submit a formal proposal to be considered for project funding.
+It's important that your research project is conceptually sound and a good fit for the agency.
+Funding organizations like to know how your project complements their philosophy so researching them thoroughly to tailor your proposal is key.